 When contact metamorphism occurs deeper in the Earth, metamorphism can be seen as rings of facies around the intrusion, resulting in aureoles.
 These differences in metamorphism appear as distinct bands surrounding the intrusion, as can be seen around the Alta Stock in Little Cottonwood Canyon, Utah.
 The Alta Stock is a granite intrusion surrounded first by rings of the index minerals amphibole (tremolite) and olivine (forsterite), with a ring of talc (dolostone) located further away.

 6.4.3 Regional Metamorphism

-An example is a drive traveling eastward from New York state through Vermont into New Hampshire, in the northern Appalachian Mountains.
-Along this route, you can see the gradual increase of metamorphism from sedimentary rocks to low-grade metamorphic rocks, then higher-grade metamorphic rocks, and eventually the granitic core.
-The rock sequence is sedimentary rocks then slates, phyllites, schists, gneisses, and migmatites and granites of New Hampshire, “the Granite State.”
-The reverse sequence can be seen heading east through eastern New Hampshire to the coast .
+An example of an old regional metamorphic environment is visible in the northern Appalachian Mountains while driving east from New York state through Vermont and into New Hampshire.
+Along this route the degree of metamorphism gradually increases from sedimentary parent rock, to low-grade metamorphic rock, then higher-grade metamorphic rock, and eventually the igneous core.
+The rock sequence is sedimentary rock, slate, phyllite, schist, gneiss, migmatite, and granite.
+In fact, New Hampshire is nicknamed the Granite State.
+The reverse sequence can be seen heading east, from eastern New Hampshire to the coast.